Politics, Philosophy, and Economics Reading Groups

 Led by Dr. Michael Thomas, Associate Professor of Economics, you'll be challenged to think critically and question assumptions.

-With five in-person meetings on Tuesday nights from 5 pm to 7 pm at the Harper Center, you'll have the chance to engage with fellow students who share your passion for understanding the complexities of Public Investment.
+With six in-person meetings on Tuesday nights from 5 pm to 7 pm at the Harper Center, you'll have the chance to engage with fellow students who share your passion for understanding the complexities of Public Investment.

 Famous Graduates in PPE: